djblue/portal/README.md

 <img src="https://img.youtube.com/vi/Tj-iyDo3bq0/hqdefault.jpg" alt="London Clojurians Demo" />
 </a>

+More video presentations on Portal can be found [here](./doc/videos.md).

 ## Usage

 To start a repl with portal, run the **clojure >= 1.10.0** cli with: